iammck/ECalculon/README.md

 After successfully building the signed release apk, it was upload to Google Play store using Google Play developer console.
-From the console I was able to set up the initial store listing as well as create the service account Triple-T will use to update the Android Developer account.
+From the console I was able to set up the initial store listing as well as create the service account that is used to update the Android Developer account.

-Triple-T needed to be added to the classpath and the plug-in needed to be added to the gradle build.
-I used the project and app build files respectively.
-Triple T needs access to the google play account to do updates, etc. An account was created from the Google Play Developer Console and the required certifications, email and p12 file, were added to Travis-ci in the same way as were the signing certs.
-They were added to the play element of the app/build.gradle file.
-I also needed to have src/main/play/release and src/main/play/release/listing folders.
-I added them by including the src/main/play/release/whatsnew and src/main/play/release/listing/shortdescription files.
-These two files will be used to update the published apk's store listing.

-Having successfully added TripleT to the project, The ci server was updated to run the publishRelease task after a successful build. publishRelease is only successful if the version is updated.
-Thus, I am going to use the version to control publishing.
-If the version isn't updated, the task fails.
-Since the publish task takes place after the ci build server reports a successful build the success of the ci server build does not depend on the success of publishRelease. notice travis build 42.

-I want to schedule the publishRelease task in the ci build script and have it run only when the apk version has been updated. because publishRelease is only run when version changes, a failed result will accurately show ci build fails.
+To publish, one needs to access the service account using the service account email and a pk12 file.
+These items were added to Travis-ci in the same way as were the signing certs.

 // Some useful links